CosmoCortney/OperativeArray/README.md

 # OperativeArray
-Create operative arrays to perform comparisions and such.
+Create operative arrays with bonus features to perform comparisons and such.

 ## Constructors
 ```c++